 Cream Cheese Onion Dip

-- Add salt, stir, and turn down heat to medium-low.
+Add salt, stir, and turn down heat to medium-low.
 Cook for about 45 minutes, stirring occasionally, until golden brown and caramelized.
 They should soft and sweet.
 Stir in balsamic vinegar and white wine.
 Bring heat back to medium-high to evaporate liquids.
-Remove from heat and set aside.
+Remove from heat and set aside to cool for 10 minutes.

-- To make dip, add all dip ingredients to a large bowl including 1/2 cup of the walnuts. stir gently to combine.
+To make dip, add all dip ingredients to a large bowl.
 Then add 3/4 of the caramelized onions.
 Stir to fully incorporate.

-- To top, add remaining caramelized onions and walnuts to the top.
+To top, add remaining caramelized onions to the top.
 Serve with tortilla chips or potato chips.